-- 5.17 Normally, the production of non-medicinal products should be avoided in areas and with equipment destined for the production of medicinal products but in exceptional circumstances could be allowed where the measures to prevent cross contamination with medicinal products described below and in Chapter 3 can be applied.
-The production of technical poisons, such as pesticides and herbicides, should not be allowed in premises used for the manufacture of medicinal products. - 5.18 Contamination of a starting material or of a product by another material or product must be avoided.
-This risk of accidental cross-contamination arises from the uncontrolled release of dust, gases, vapours, sprays, genetic material or organisms from active substances, other starting materials, products in process, from residues on equipment, and from operators' clothing.
-The significance of this risk varies with the type of contaminant and of product being contaminated.
-Products in which cross contamination is likely to be most significant are those administered by injection and those given over a long time.

-Cross contamination should be avoided by robust design of the premises, equipment and processes which take place within a manufacturing facility.
-This should be supported by appropriate procedures and technical or organizational measures, including reproducible cleaning and decontamination processes of validated effectiveness.

-5.19 In addition to the potency, cleanability and visibility of the active substance(s) used, a toxicological evaluation should be the basis for the establishment of threshold values in relation to the products manufactured (see Guideline on setting health based exposure limits for use in risk identification in the manufacture of different medicinal products in shared facilities).
-Where the toxicological evaluation supports a threshold value, this should be used as an input parameter in risk assessment.
-A Quality Risk Management approach should be used based upon this toxicological evaluation and the potential cross contamination risks presented by the products manufactured.
-Factors including; facility/equipment design, personnel flow, physico-chemical characteristics of the active substance, process characteristics, cleaning processes and analytical capabilities relative to the threshold values for products should also be taken into account.
-The outcome of the Quality Risk Management process should be the basis for determining the necessity for and extent to which equipment and facilities should be dedicated to a particular product or product family.
-This may range from dedicating specific product contact parts to dedication of the entire manufacturing facility.
+- 5.17 Normally, the production of non-medicinal products should be avoided in areas and with equipment destined for the production of medicinal products but, where justified, could be allowed where the measures to prevent cross-contamination with medicinal products described below and in Chapter 3 can be applied.
+The production and/or storage of technical poisons, such as pesticides (except where these are used for manufacture of medicinal products) and herbicides, should not be allowed in areas used for the manufacture and / or storage of medicinal products. - 5.18 Contamination of a starting material or of a product by another material or product should be prevented.
+This risk of accidental cross-contamination resulting from the uncontrolled release of dust, gases, vapours, aerosols, genetic material or organisms from active substances, other starting materials, and products in process, from residues on equipment, and from operators' clothing should be assessed.
+The significance of this risk varies with the nature of the contaminant and that of the product being contaminated.
+Products in which cross-contamination is likely to be most significant are those administered by injection and those given over a long time.
+However, contamination of all products poses a risk to patient safety dependent on the nature and extent of contamination. - 5.19 Cross-contamination should be prevented by attention to design of the premises and equipment as described in Chapter 3.
+This should be supported by attention to process design and implementation of any relevant technical or organizational measures, including effective and reproducible cleaning processes to control risk of cross-contamination. - 5.20 A Quality Risk Management process, which includes a potency and toxicological evaluation, should be used to assess and control the cross-contamination risks presented by the products manufactured.
+Factors including; facility/equipment design and use, personnel and material flow, microbiological controls, physico-chemical characteristics of the active substance, process characteristics, cleaning processes and analytical capabilities relative to the relevant limits established from the evaluation of the products should also be taken into account.
+The outcome of the Quality Risk Management process should be the basis for determining the necessity for and extent to which premises and equipment should be dedicated to a particular product or product family.
+This may include dedicating specific product contact parts or dedication of the entire manufacturing facility.
 It may be acceptable to confine manufacturing activities to a segregated, self contained production area within a multiproduct facility, where justified.

-5.20 Technical and organisational measures to mitigate risks of cross-contamination could include, but are not limited to, the following:
+5.21 The outcome of the Quality Risk Management process should be the basis for determining the extent of technical and organisational measures required to control risks for cross-contamination.
+These could include, but are not limited to, the following: